wjianwei126/BitTorrent-5.0.9/README.txt

-This repository host BitTorrent code written in python when its source code was open source.
+This repository hosts BitTorrent code written in python when its source code was open.
 The repository is hosted under the assumption that the code is still open source.
-The source code has been listed as a good base to study for beginner programmers by Trevor Blackwell.
+The source code has been listed as a good code base to study for beginner programmers by Trevor Blackwell.

 http://tlb.org/#faq